-- 1. Nothing in the present declaration may be construed as diminishing or extinguishing the rights that peasants and other people working in rural areas currently have or may acquire in the future. - 2.
-The human rights and fundamental freedoms of all shall be respected in the exercise of the rights enunciated in the present declaration.
-The exercise of the rights set forth in the present declaration shall be subject only to such limitations as are determined by law and in accordance with international human rights obligations.
+- 1. Nothing in the present Declaration may be construed as diminishing, impairing or nullifying the rights that peasants and other people working in rural areas and indigenous peoples currently have or may acquire in the future. - 2.
+The human rights and fundamental freedoms of all, without discrimination of any kind, shall be respected in the exercise of the rights enunciated in the present Declaration.
+The exercise of the rights set forth in the present Declaration shall be subject only to such limitations as are determined by law and that are compliant with international human rights obligations.
 Any such limitations shall be non-discriminatory and necessary solely for the purpose of securing due recognition and respect for the rights and freedoms of others, and for meeting the just and most compelling requirements of a democratic society.